One Company. Many Stakeholders. How Many Messages?

-Yet truth must be the starting point for any message, if it’s going to be believed to your stakeholders.
+Yet truth must be the starting point for any message if it’s going to be believed by your stakeholders.
 If your company can’t face facts, your message is doomed to fail.

 Listen to and engage in a dialogue with key influencers, because:

 - What the news media says will be heard by all of your audiences.

 - What industry and financial analysts say will be sought out.

 - What bloggers and social media users say will spread.

 - What your local community says must be listened to; don’t risk future community relations problems by being deaf to the community.